4 Questions That Every High Converting Landing Page Answers

 Before we tell you what they are, let’s begin with a question of our own.
 When did you last visit a really good restaurant?
-I’m talking about a really good one, the kind that’s recommended by friends and magazines, with a waiting list and a queue running out into the street…
+I’m talking about a great one; the kind that’s recommended by friends and magazines, with a waiting list and a queue running out into the street…

-4 Questions to Solve Your Landing Page Conversion Rate Problems
+4 Questions To Multiply Your Landing Page Conversion Rate

 Every time someone goes to a restaurant, they ask themselves 4 Questions.
 They ask the exact same things when they go online.
 The answers determine whether they leave immediately or order the special.
 Get the answers right and your landing page conversion rate will soar.